 Boston Dynamics handle

-The Boston Dynamics Handle is a research robot that walks 2 meters (6,5 feet) tall and can run at nearly 15 kilometers per hour (9 mph).
-It is also capable of jumping over a meter (4 feet) high.
-It has two folding legs on wheels and two "hands" for picking up or carrying things.
-He is a candidate for transport and delivery tasks, didn't you guess?
+Boston Dynamics' Handle is a walking research robot that stands 2 meters (6,5 feet) tall and can run at nearly 15 kilometers per hour (9 mph).
+It is also capable of jumping over one meter (4 feet) high.
+It has two folding legs on wheels and two “hands” for picking up or carrying things.
+He's applying for transport and delivery tasks, didn't you guess?

 Stretch

-Stretch is a robot designed by Boston Dynamics in 2021 exclusively for warehouse automation purposes.
-It has an impressive strength, equal to its accuracy: just think, it is powerful enough to be able to lift objects up to 20kg (50lbs) as if they were pimples, simply by using an array of suction cups.
+Stretch is a robot designed by Boston Dynamics in 2021 exclusively for the purpose of warehouse automation.
+It has impressive strength, equal to its precision: think, it is powerful enough to be able to lift objects up to 20kg (50 lbs) as if they were small things, simply by using an array of suction cups.

 Pick